hnbeck/NikosophyWeb/content/en/post/selectingTechnology.en.md

 | +(S, F) | Calculate all effects out from structure S, resulting in new facts F | A spaceship has velocity v.
 The effect would be that the ship has moved after on tick of pseudotime according its v.
 The new fact is the new position |
 | >(F, S, S\*) | Translate facts which are result of effects into new structure S\*| Look at the ship example above.
 Because S is a logical structure it may be or not that the new ship positions change something in the logical structure.
 If the new position induces a collision, then this will be a structural thing.
 If one ship free in space moves a little bit it will be still a free ship in space.|
 | O(X) | Evaluate complexity related to amount of storage or time of X) | O(S) may count the predicates stored in S |

+Thes functions are the consequence of my basic approach, to see everything as a combination of structure and effects induced by the structure.
+One basic example for this is a static charge which induced an electric field.
+The whole electrodynamics is shaped by structure of charges and currents.
+Behaviour and pyhsical properties of molecules are determined by their structure.
+Having said this, functions related to structure are not inside the graphics element, this one is only showing the effects from the structure.
+Later I will explain this in more detail.

 ## What is now ##